-Stock dividend can be defined as a form of dividend distribution undertaken by companies which are generally having a poor liquidity situation under which existing shareholders are allotted either additional company’s own shares or shares of any of its subsidiaries based on the number of already owned shares instead of distributing profits in cash.
+Stock dividend can be defined as a form of dividend distribution undertaken by companies with a poor liquidity situation under which existing shareholders are allotted either additional company shares or shares of any of its subsidiaries based on the number of already owned shares instead of distributing profits in cash.

 Stock dividends are the dividends paid in stock rather than paying cash.
-It is a method of rewarding the shareholders without affecting the cash balance of the company.
-Issuing of the additional shares will lead to dilution of earnings per share (EPS) and market price per share (MPS).
-These dividends are generally paid infractions as a percentage of existing shares.
-Such dividends are not taxed until these shares are sold by the owner.
-Unlike cash dividends, stock dividends do not increase the wealth of the shareholder, but it only increases the number of shares held thereby loweringmarket price per share.
-In simple words, it is a dividend where companies distribute profit to investors by allotting them additional shares of the company in place of cash dividends.
-Accordingly, an investor can get a healthy return from the company and the company also doesn’t lose its cash.
+It is a method of rewarding the shareholders without affecting the company’s cash balance.
+Issuing additional shares will dilute earnings per share (EPS) and market price per share (MPS).
+These dividends are generally paid for infractions as a percentage of existing shares.
+Such dividends are not taxed until the owner sells these shares.
+Unlike cash dividends, stock dividends do not increase the shareholder’s wealth but only increase the number of shares held, lowering the market price per share.
+Simply put, it is a dividend where companies distribute profit to investors by allotting additional company shares in place of cash dividends.
+Accordingly, an investor can get a healthy return from the company, and the company also doesn’t lose its cash.

 How Does It Work?

 - Stock dividend is the distribution of shares in place of cash dividends.
 It is generally distributed when the company wants to reward its shareholders and investors but doesn’t have a cash surplus or needs them for future investments.
-Stock dividends are advantageous for investors from a tax point of view also as the tax is levied only when the investor sells the shares or until the company offers the holder to take the share or redeem it against cash.
-Companies may place restrictions on sellingfor a certain period of time after the issue of such shares.
+Stock dividends are also advantageous for investors from a tax point of view, as the tax is levied only when the investor sells the shares or until the company offers the holder to take the share or redeem it against cash.
+Companies may place restrictions on trading for a certain period after the issue of such shares.
 The holding period of stock dividends starts from the date it is purchased.
-Therefore, it is necessary to understand the holding period in order to determine the qualified tax treatment of dividends.
-If in case the stock dividend comes with the cash dividend option, it will be liable to be taxed even if it is not sold.
+Therefore, it is necessary to understand the holding period to determine the qualified tax treatment of dividends.
+If the stock dividend comes with the cash dividend option, it will be liable to be taxed even if it is not sold.

-- It is important to understand how the stock dividend functions.
+- It is essential to understand how the stock dividend functions.
 A stock dividend will not have any impact either on the shareholder’s fund or on the cash balance.
 Since no cash is distributed, the cash balance remains unaffected.
-But why shareholders’ value doesn’t change?
+But why shareholders’ values don’t change?

 - To answer the above question, we need to understand that declaring and distributing stock dividends is the conversion of retained earnings or any other reserves into share capital.
 A journal entry will be passed with a debit to Reserves and surplus and credit to share capital A/c.
-Since both reserves and surplus and share capital are components of shareholders fund, a debit and equivalent credit in same will result in shareholders fund remaining unchanged.
+Since both resources and surplus and share capital are components of shareholders’ funds, a debit and equivalent credit will result in the shareholder’s fund remaining unchanged.

 Example of Stock Dividend

-James a shareholder of Walmart Inc. holds 2000 shares.
-The company has not earned a good profit and therefore decides to declare a 20% stock dividend.
-The current stock price is $20 and there are 2,00,000 shares outstanding.
+James, a shareholder of Walmart Inc., holds 2000 shares.
+The company has not earned a good profit and therefore decided to declare a 20% stock dividend.
+The current stock price is $20, and there are 2,00,000 shares outstanding.
 Determine the effect of dividends on James’ holdings.

 Calculate new MPS and determine the effect on shareholders’ funds.

-- Market capitalization of Walmart Inc. before dividend declaration-
+- The market capitalization of Walmart Inc. before dividend declaration-

 2,00,000 * $20 = $40,00,000